thoughtworksarts/thoughtworksarts.github.io/app/_projects/time-sense.markdown

 Based on the prototype model, a 3D virtual two-part mold from which the wearable could [ultimately be cast](/blog/industrial-design-time-sense-prototype/).

 {% include image file='visualization1.jpg'
-   caption='A 3D visualization of the two-part mold creating the wearable' %}
+   alt='A 3D visualization of the silicone exiting the mold' caption='A 3D visualization of the two-part mold creating the wearable' %}

 {% include image file='visualization2.jpg'
-   caption='The upper mold model before printing' %}
+   alt='A flattened 3D representation of the mold' caption='The upper mold model before printing' %}

 Later renamed as the *Solar Crown*, this wearable prototype allows artist Neil Harbisson and the team to learn and reflect about how the sense might operate as a permanent implant.
 This is similar to the process behind Neil's existing permanent implant, an antenna which allows him to perceive color as sound, which was also prefigured by a wearable prototype.